allround-software-engineering/blog/docs/_posts/2020-07-03-test-mathjax.markdown

 ## Example Equations

-The following is an equation rendered using MathJax
+The following is an equation "paragraph" rendered using MathJax

 $$ F = G \frac{m_1 m_2} {r^2} $$

+Equation can also be rendered inline like $r^2$